BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

 .. py:class:: DataStoreFormatParameter

    This parameter holds a **string** value that represents the kind of  :ref:`DataStore<DataStore>` that will be used to store the data.
-Depending on the version of complex being used, there can be both in-core and out-of-core  :ref:`DataStore<DataStore>` objects available.
+Depending on the version of simplnx being used, there can be both in-core and out-of-core  :ref:`DataStore<DataStore>` objects available.